stratusvr/stratus-app/extra-instructions.md

 <code>python3 main.py</code>

-The application should now be running.
+The application should now be running, you can return to the main page and continuing following the instructions.
 If you encounter any issues, make sure you have the latest versions of Python and Git installed, and carefully review the steps above.
+If problems persist, fill out this form with the issue you are facing: https://forms.gle/PSu9GegbWaQs818G7